wmdev0808/PHP/challenge-001/README.md

 ## 38. Register a New User

+- About

+  - Now that we understand the basics of PHP session handling, we can build our first registration form.
+Once filled, we can create a new user in the database and then update the session to "mark" them as signed in.

+- Things You'll Learn
+  - Registration
+  - Sessions

 ## 39. Introduction to Middleware

 ## 40. Manage Passwords Like This For The Remainder of Your Career